gobitfly/eth2-knowledge-base/powVsPos.md

 ![blocks&transactions](https://user-images.githubusercontent.com/26490734/78656198-53ebaa80-78c7-11ea-96f9-ed2e35a35b12.png)
 ###### [image source](https://medium.com/coinmonks/the-bitcoin-blockchain-a3eb996f7140)

 With PoW, miners compete against each other to mine the next block.
 Miners use computation power (=hashing power) to solve very complex math puzzles (e.g., Hash-functions).
-Apart from this, the complexity to mine increases the more miners join this competition.
+Apart from this, the difficulty to mine increases the higher the total [hashrate](https://en.bitcoinwiki.org/wiki/Hashrate) is.
 However, there’s an **incentive required** to do so: For each mined block the miner gets a reward, the block reward.
 As of now bitcoin miners are rewarded with 12.5 Bitcoins per block – roughly 10 minutes per block.